Raindance HND in Screen Acting with Filmmaking

 Don’t mistake our HND course with others on offer.
 Let’s summarise just some of the benefits you will receive when studying with us:

-- Flexible tuition that allows you to adjust your lessons between cohorts, to plan around your work/life commitments.
+- Flexible tuition that allows you to plan around your work/life commitments.

 - Access to Raindance’s renowned, industry-led signature courses